bastl-instruments/production/README.md

 Hex files and uploader scripts
 -------

-1. Run setup.sh
+1. Run setup.command and select a programmer
-   (On Mac, you can start the terminal via the shortcut file in this folder and then drag setup.sh into it)
+2. Un upload script in subdirectory